Decoding Quantum LDPC Codes using Collaborative Check Node Removal: Abstract

 \section{Abstract}

-Fault tolerance of quantum protocols require on-par contributions from error-correcting codes and it's suitable decoders.
-One of the most explored error-correcting codes is the family of Quantum Low-Density Parity Check (QLDPC) codes.
-Although faster than many of the reported decoders for QLDPC codes, iterative decoders fails to produce suitable success rates due to the colossal degeneracy and short cycles intrinsic to these codes.
-We present a strategy to improve the performance of the iterative decoders based on a collaborative way to use the message passing of the iterative decoders and stabilizer check node removal from the quantum code's Tanner graph.
-We particularly introduce a notion of ``qubit separation", which gives us a metric to analyze and improve the min-sum Belief Propagation (BP) based iterative decoder's performance towards harmful configurations of QLDPC codes.
-We further show that an integration of information measurements (IM) for qubits and it's adjacent stabilizer checks, can be exploited to extract far better performing results from the collaborative decoding architecture compared to it's classical predecessor.
-We analyze the performance of the proposed collaborative decoding architecture, in the context of Generalized Hypergraph Product (GHP) codes.
-We discuss that the collaborative decoding architecture overcomes iterative decoding failures regarding the harmful trapping set configurations by increasing the separation of trapped qubits without incurring any significant overhead.
+Fault tolerance in quantum protocols requires contributions from error-correcting codes and their suitable decoders.
+Quantum Low-Density Parity Check (QLDPC) codes are one of the most explored quantum codes that have good coding rate and efficient decoders.
+Iterative message passing-based decoders, although fast, fail to produce suitable success rates due to the colossal degeneracy and short cycles intrinsic to these codes.
+In this work we present a strategy to improve the performance of the Belief Propagation (BP) decoding, specifically the min-sum algorithm.
+We propose a collaborative decoding framework that integrates message passing with stabilizer check node removals.
+We further introduce the concept of ``qubit separation" and show that the improved decoding performance is directly related to the generation of highly separated trapped data qubits.
+To guide a more selective removal of check nodes that constrain the separation of the trapped data qubits, we introduce information measurements (IMs) for the data qubits and their adjacent stabilizer checks.
+We evaluate the performance of the proposed collaborative decoder on Generalized Hypergraph Product (GHP) codes and demonstrate that appropriate decoder configurations mitigate trapping sets in min-sum decoding without significant overhead.